V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

-1. Replicate pending entity changes safely to a quorum of distributed replicas, then
+1. Replicate pending property changes safely to a quorum of distributed replicas, then
-2. interpolate entity changes to the in-memory state.
+2. interpolate property changes to the in-memory state.
     * Ignore p_time too far in the future or the past as the viewstamp limit.
     * T Animation::\_interpolate(const Vector\<TKey\<T>> &p_keys, double p_time, InterpolationType p_interp, bool p_loop_wrap, bool \*p_ok, bool p_backward) const
 3. ACK to the client.

 See also Linux io_uring (replacement for epoll).

-Everything is an event or a state.
+Everything is an interpolation event or a property state.
 Want to fit datastructures into 128 bytes (2 CPU cache lines).

-We reuse the create_entity data structure as the state.
+We reuse the create_property data structure as the state.

 #### Work in progress data structure based on Tigerbeetle